-Today, abstract art is widely accepted, and artists approach this artform from different perspectives and with different goals.
+Today, abstract art is widely accepted, and artists approach this art form from different perspectives and with different goals.
 However, at its heart, abstraction remains an attempt by artists to get at that which cannot be easily explained or represented.
 Artists are trying to convey what it means to be alive and conscious on a level that goes well beyond a simple depiction of the visible world.

 I hope to write more about the origins of abstract art in future articles.
 For now, consider looking at a piece of abstract art with an impartial gaze.
 Just look at it for a while and try not to judge its merits.
 Rather, see where your eye goes on the painting.
 Do the colors and shapes bring up any memories for you?
 How does the painting feel?
 Is it chaotic and aggressive or peaceful and introspective?
-Just look at it for while and see where your own thoughts and imagination take you.
+Look at it for a while and see where your own thoughts and imagination take you.

 Finally, consider Andy Warhol's words- "Everything has its beauty, but not everyone sees it."
 Some things take time for us to develop an appreciation for.
 If there is a type of art that you don't appreciate yet, keep coming back to it.
 You may discover yet untapped depths within your spirit.